teleconsys/DCS/testsheet.md

 **Description:**

-- Add ADDRESS/ID to the whitelist (requires signer)
+- Add a user/provider ADDRESS to the whitelist (requires signer)
 - **Note:** At least one of `ADDRESS` (positional argument) or `--member` flag must be provided

 **Options:**